h3ow3d/h3ow3d/AWS_DEPLOYMENT.md

-# AWS Deployment Guide for Patch Notes
+# AWS Deployment Guide for h3ow3d

-This guide will help you deploy your Patch Notes blog to AWS using S3 and CloudFront.
+This guide will help you deploy your h3ow3d blog to AWS using S3 and CloudFront.

 ## Prerequisites